Learn About and Celebrate Black History Month in February!

 In 1976, during the nation’s bicentennial, the celebration was extended to a month.
 Since that historic moment, each American president has issued Black History Month proclamations.
-Today, February is active with Black History tributes at public schools, universities, museums, individual communities, and national level groups such as the Library of Congress, the National Archives and Records Administration, and the National Endowment for the Humanities, among others.
+Today, February is active with Black History tributes and events at libraries, universities, museums, individual communities, and national level groups such as the Library of Congress, the National Archives and Records Administration, and the National Endowment for the Humanities, among others.

 Elijah McCoy: McCoy secured over 50 patents in his lifetime.
 He invented everything from the locomotive lubricator to the lawn sprinkler.
 Interestingly, “the real McCoy” is a familiar phrase that means, “the real thing,” which is still used today.